reetiu/Reeti4cyber/README.md

 I am an engineering graduate with over 15 years of collective work experience in the IT sector,  IT Training, and Customer service.

-Due to personal circumstances, took a career break and transitioned into different industries.
+Due to personal circumstances, transitioned into different industries.

 I have always been passionate about technology.
 I transitioned to the IT industry due to my passion for the field, specifically Cloud computing, and restarted my career in the Tech space recently.